CERT-Polska/n6/docs/src/usage/restapi.md

 !!! warning "Caution"

     The `time.min` parameter is mandatory for every query.
-A query without it will result in redirection (a HTTP response with status code 307) to a URI containing the query with that parameter added.
+A query without it will result in a redirection (a HTTP response with status code 307) to a URI containing the query with that parameter added.

 #### Example URIs (with Queries)